rexo-n/instagram_backup_sorter/README.md

 * **Offline chat viewer** — Generates a standalone HTML interface for browsing reconstructed conversations without an internet connection.
 * **Fast & resumable processing** — Designed to handle larger exports without unnecessarily repeating completed work.

+---

+##Performance & Data Handling
+* **True Media Deduplication:** Meta's export tool generates a differently named file every single time an image is sent.
+By using SHA-256 hashing, the engine ignores filenames and compares the actual data payload.
+This prevents gigabytes of duplicate media from bloating the final archive, all without modifying or deleting your original raw export.
+* **Hardware-Agnostic Speed:** Highly optimized for low-end hardware.
+It can parse and reconstruct 79 complete chat histories in under 2 minutes on a dual-core Intel Celeron.
+On modern CPUs, it tears through massive exports in seconds.
+* **Adaptable Parsing:** Meta frequently changes their HTML export structures.
+The parsing logic is deliberately modular, making it trivial to tweak and adapt to new export formats as they evolve.

+---
 ## How It Works

 ```text